Welcome to the Rotary Club of New Philadelphia

 Home Page Stories

 For generations, residents of New Philadelphia and the surrounding communities have been building Christmas memories with a visit to Storybook Lane at Tuscora Park.
-Since it began as am East High Ave. neighborhood project in 1956, Storybook Lane has been a “must see” for children, parents, and grandparents alike.
-It will remain open thru early January, so swing by between 3:30 and 11 pm to see Jack and Jill, Little Miss Muffett and all the rest!
+Since it began as an East High Ave. neighborhood project in 1956, Storybook Lane has been a “must see” for children, parents, and grandparents alike.

 Display Old Glory at your New Philadelphia home or business and help us Salute Freedom!